Unraveling Twisty Linear Polarization Morphologies in Black Hole Images: Polarimetric Analysis and results

 \subsection{Quantifying the emission location in GRMHD simulations}

-As described in Section \ref{imaging-ipole}, we construct for each snapshot a three-dimensional map of the emission location, which is then averaged over time and azimuth to identify the $r$ and $z$ coordinates of the emission peak.
+As described in Section \ref{imaging-ipole}, we construct for each snapshot a three-dimensional map of the emission location, which is then averaged over the time and azimuth to identify the $r$ and $z$ coordinates of the emission peak.
 In Figures \ref{MAD-Emission} and \ref{SANE-Emission}, we plot the azimuthal and the time averages (see Section \ref{time-averages} for more details).
 Specifically, we identify the region containing the top 30\% of the emission, outlined in white.
-Marked with gold star, we also present the chosen emission location as appropriate in the ring model.
-Where as already mentioned above, the emission place is fixed such that the inferred $\angle \beta_2$ from the ring model matches as well as possible with the results of the GRMHD models.
+Marked with gold star, we also present the chosen emission location as appropriate in the ring model. \cite{2022ApJ...931...25T, 2022Galax..10..103T} showed that the dominant emission location differs between the total intensity, the linear and the circular polarization.
+More specifically that the total intensity is mostly originated from the jet base while the linear polarization comes from the downstream of the jet and the circular polarization is maximum at the counter-jet.
+In our analysis, we use a mixed method, where we identify the top 30\% of emission based on the intensity and mark them in Figs.~\ref{MAD-Emission}-\ref{SANE-Emission}, while we fix the emission location, indicated with a star in Figs.~\ref{MAD-Emission}-\ref{SANE-Emission}, such that the inferred $\angle \beta_2$ from the ring model gets as close as possible to the results of the GRMHD models.

 We find that the emission of our Fiducial MAD models is concentrated in the mid-plane.
 Meanwhile, SANE simulations reveal a more complicated emission geometry \citep[see also][]{PaperV}.
 In the Fiducial case, the emission of prograde models is mostly located in the mid plane, but emission becomes more jet dominated in the other cases.
 Several of the SANE models are clearly not well described by a single ring.
 In the Faraday Thick SANE case, disk emission is further suppressed, moving more emission into the jet sheath.
 In conclusion, while the emission location is robust in MADs against changing the electron temperature, it depend on the details of the electron distribution in SANE simulations.